ljsinclair/featurebase-docs/docs/community/com-backup/com-backup-home.md

 has_toc: false
 ---

-# Backup and Restore FeatureBase Community Databases
+# How do I backup and Restore FeatureBase Community Databases?
 {: .no_toc }

 FeatureBase Community databases can be backed-up and restored for a number of reasons, including the following: